When You Must Issue Form 1099-MISC to an Independent Contractor

 Form 1099-MISC must be issued to each independent contractor you paid $600 or more during the tax year.

 Deadline for Issuing and Filing Form 1099-MISC:

-You'll know if the person is operating in the corporate form if you receive a bill with corporation's name on it and your check is payable to the corporation (payee) rather than the individual.
+You'll know if the person is operating in the corporate form if you receive a bill with the corporation's name on it and your check is payable to the corporation (payee) rather than the individual.

+A corporation is a separate legal entity, separate and apart from its owners.
 So, when you issue a check for services provided by a person operating out of a corporation, be sure the corporation's name is identified as the payee on the check.

 The person providing the service is an employee of his corporation and is paid a salary by the corporation.